tergite/tergite-autocalibration/docs/developer-guide/writing_documentation.md

 ### Structure of the documentation

-At the top level of the repository, you will find a folder called `mkdocs`, which now contains the source markdown files and Jupyter notebooks that make up the documentation.
+At the top level of the repository, you will find a folder called `docs`, which now contains the source markdown files and Jupyter notebooks that make up the documentation.
 These are the files you edit.

-The old `docs_editable/` folder and `docs/` output folder from Quarto are no longer used.
-MkDocs builds the output into the `site/` folder automatically.

-The `mkdocs` folder is structured like this:
+The `docs` folder is structured like this:

 - `assets`: Contains images
 - `stylesheets`: Contains custom CSS stylesheets